u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 # Tunnelling
 If the WAN-side of your router is not on the public internet and you don't have access to the router(s) that are between you and the public internet to forward ports, you may use an SSH reverse tunnel to achieve the same effect.
 For this you will need a machine on the public internet to which you already have SSH access.
 Effectively you SSH into that remote machine from the local machine with a command-line which, rather than opening an interactive SSH session, tells the SSH server on the remote machine to forward any packets sent to a given port number on that machine down the SSH tunnel to the local machine.

+Linux does not permit a remote machine to forward ports lower in number than 1024, that's just the way it is; there are ways around this (using `socat`) but it is probably better just to use a non-standard port.
+Also, for the links in the Jenkins web pages to operate correctly, the local port number that NGINX is listening on (`xxxx` above) and the remote port number that the user will put on the end of their URL must be the same.

+Let's say we pick port 8888, for the sake of argument.

-Let's say you want port 443 on your local machine to be available to someone who accesses `<remote_machine>:8888`, where `<remote_machine>` is the machine you are able to SSH into.
-To do this, on your local machine execute the following command-line:
+You want port 8888 on your local machine to be available to someone who accesses `<remote_machine>:8888`, where `<remote_machine>` is the machine you are able to SSH into.
+To do this, on your local machine, you would execute the following command-line:

 ```
-ssh -N -f -R 8888:localhost:443 user@<remote_machine>
+ssh -N -R 8888:localhost:8888 user@<remote_machine>
 ```

-This tells the SSH server on `<remote_machine>` to send any packets headed for port 8888 on that machine to the machine where you ran the above command, port 443. `-N` means don't do an interactive login and `-f` tells it to run in the background.
-Note that, on Linux, you will not be able to tell the remote machine to forward ports lower in number than 1024, that's the way it is, so with this mechanism you would, for instance, no longer be able to have the browser connect to the usual default HTTPS port of 443.
-There are ways around this (using `socat`) but probably better to just use a non-standard port.
+This tells the SSH server on `<remote_machine>` to send any packets headed for port 8888 on that machine (the first 8888) to the machine where you ran the above command, port 8888 (the second 8888). `-N` means don't do an interactive login.

 Obviously it is important to make sure that you only SSH-forward to ports where you know you have, for instance, NGINX or an SSH-key-protected SSH server listening on the local machine.
 You may also need to make sure that, on the remote machine, `/etc/ssh/sshd_config` has `GatewayPorts` set to `yes`.
-And obvously the port (8888 in this case) would need to be open to the public internet for incoming TCP connections both on the remote machine and on its own network firewall.
-Then, if you do the above command from the Jenkins machine, users will be able to access the Jenkins web pages, secured through NGINX, at the URL of the remote machine.
+And obvously the port (8888 in this case) would need to be open to the public internet for incoming TCP connections both on the remote machine and on that machine's network firewall.
+Then, if you do the above command on the Jenkins machine, users will be able to access the Jenkins web pages, secured through NGINX, at the URL of the remote machine.
 Obviously you will need to do the same for SSH/SFTP access.

-IMPORTANT: don't forget to update the Jenkins configuration to refer to itself as being at this new port number: in Jenkins go to `Manage Jenkins` -> `Configure System` find `Jenkins Location` and set `Jenkins URL` to have the port number, for instance, 8888 on the end; you may need to restart the Jenkins container with `docker restart jenkins-custom` for this change to take effect.

 Note: with this approach you don't actually need any port-forwarding on your router at all, since all TCP connections (i.e. the SSH tunnel) are outward.

-To set this up to run at boot on the Jenkins machine, make sure that you authenticate with the SSH server machine using a key pair so that you don't need to type in a password (then you can give you key to the `ssh` command line with the `-i` option).
-Rather than just running `ssh` as a service directly, the favoured approach seems to be to install [autossh](https://www.harding.motd.ca/autossh/) with:
+To set this up to run at boot on the Jenkins machine, make sure that you authenticate with the SSH server machine using a key pair so that you don't need to type in a password (you can give you key to the `ssh` command line with the `-i` option).
+Rather than just running `ssh` as a command-line, or even as `systemd` service, the favoured approach seems to be to install [autossh](https://www.harding.motd.ca/autossh/) with:

 ```
 wget -c https://www.harding.motd.ca/autossh/autossh-1.4g.tgz